Anita-TZ/FileSystemSearch/README.md

 # FileSystemSearch
 This is a file search GUI.

 By typing the name of file or the folder, it could list all the filee or foldere path which contains the indicated word in the name.

+Feel free to play with this.

 ## MUST NEED BEFORE USED
 - [x] Docker